Short Answer (quick read):

 The question “Is VPS Cloud Hosting” can be answered by taking a quick look at both systems.
 So, here we go:

 If you ask me if VPS (or vServer or Virtual Private Server) is the same as cloud hosting then my answer is no. However, if you have a real good VPS you don’t need the Cloud.
-In this article we’ll explain why.
-Cloud Hosting is known for its reliability.
+In this article I’ll explain why.
+The Cloud is known for its reliability.
 If a web server fails, for whatever reason, another server will start doing its job.
-With VPS, if there’s a hardware failure for example you will have to wait until Technical Support has solved the problem.
-On the other hand VPS has many benefits: you have much more freedom, a huge number of configuration options, it’s cheaper, the scalability is good, and because you are not in the Cloud you are also dealing with a higher level of security.
+With vServers, if there’s a hardware failure for example you will have to wait until technical support has solved the problem.
+On the other hand the system has many benefits: you have much more freedom, a huge number of configuration options, it’s cheaper and the scalability is perfect.

-No, they are not because a good VPS doesn’t need the Cloud.
-Moreover, when you read below content you will discover that it also depends on your web hosting provider.
-Other questions you might ask are, how many servers does my host have, how good, how fast and how available are their technical support engineers and admins?
+VPS is basically not in the cloud because it doesn’t need it.
+Moreover, when you read below content you will discover that it also depends on your provider.
+Other questions you might ask are, how many web servers does my host have, how good, how fast and how available are their technical support engineers and admins?